Cats have a lot to teach us.

 They don't have the charisma of dogs.

-But they make up for this in fun and interesting ways.
+But they make up for this in fun and amusing ways.

 Here are five feline-approved life lessons worth remembering.